tokens-bruecke/stiltausch-figma-plugin/README.md

 1. This plugin works only with team libraries, which means you need to publish your library before you can swap styles.
 2. The plugin swaps only color styles.
-3. Doesn't work with INSTANCE components.
+3. Doesn't swap styles on INSTANCE components.

 ---